brianshumate/vaultron/README.md

 ### Basic Architecture Overview

-Note that Vaultron has to work around some current networking quirks of Docker for Mac to do its thing and is only currently tested on Linux and macOS, but here is basically what you are getting:
+Vaultron has to work around some current networking quirks of Docker for Mac to do its thing and is only currently tested to function on Linux and macOS, but here is basically what you are getting by default:

 ```
 +---------------+   +---------------+   +---------------+